harinduRM/Metalminer/README.md

 - CLI + Python API + optional Streamlit GUI

 ---

-## Installation

-### Prerequisites

-- Conda (Miniconda or Anaconda recommended)
-- Python 3.10–3.11 (tested with Python 3.11.14)
-- Valid CCDC license (required for CSD Python API)
-- Installed CCDC Portfolio (for local CSD database access)

----

 ## Recommended Installation (Conda + pip)

 This workflow installs all scientific dependencies using Conda and installs MetalMiner using pip in editable mode.
 **Tested with:** Python 3.11.14, NumPy 1.26.4, Pandas 2.2.3, SciPy 1.13.1, RDKit 2025.09.2, Streamlit 1.52.2.

 ```bash